 4. Set limits to how much time you spend in your inbox

 Checking emails mindlessly can give us a false sense of ‘empty productivity’ and busy-ness.
 Instead, we encourage you to set up healthy boundaries that gives you enough freedom in managing every aspect of your work tasks.
 Tracking apps and tools such as Timing and Timeular can also help you understand your usage and time spent checking your emails.

 This great article from Ink+Volt lists out the importance of time-blocking for any kind of daily tasks.
 Instead of checking emails as they arrive every other minute at your door, try booking hours in your calendar to manage emails in batch.
 It’s also important to turn off email notifications when you’re not checking them.

-Mailbutler is a free plug-in for Apple Mail and Chrome with Gmail that lets you control when you want to send an email in the future and when to follow-up if you have not received a reply after X days.
+Mailbutler is a free plug-in for Apple Mail, Gmail and Outlook that lets you control when you want to send an email in the future and when to follow-up if you have not received a reply after X days.
 Instead of leaving an email in your inbox just to remind yourself, Mailbutler lets you smartly schedule emails at times that are the easiest for you.
 The follow-up feature reminds you to get back to your contacts at the perfect time.